swiss-ai-center/a-guide-to-mlops/docs/part-3-serve-and-deploy-the-model/chapter-13-build-and-publish-the-model-with-bentoml-and-docker.md

 metadata, including training data, hyperparameters, and performance metrics.

 This comprehensive information ensures reproducibility by preserving historical model versions, which aids in debugging and auditing.
-Additionally, it fosters transparency and simplifies model comparison and selection for deployment, allowing for seamless integration into production environments.
+Additionally, it promotes transparency and simplifies model comparison and selection for deployment, allowing for seamless integration into production environments.